A Song For My Brother...

 Through "Shock and Awe", I mumbled

-my "winning line".
 Duke smiled, and signed my magazine.

 Then I said THANK YOU!, and I have replayed

-that scene in my head for years afterwards, remembering every "wrinkle":)!!!
+that scene in my head for years afterwards, remembering every "wrinkle",

 It was like meeting God!